 Net cash provided by operating activities was US\$320.8 million for the six months ended June 30, 2011, compared to US\$73.3 million for the six months ended June 30, 2010.
 The increase in net cash provided by operating activities was mainly attributable to significant improvement in casino revenues, as well as opening of The House of Dancing Water in September 2010.
 Net cash provided by operating activities was US\$402.0 million for the year ended December 31, 2010, compared to net cash used in operating activities of US\$112.3 million for the year ended December 31, 2009.
-There was an increase in operating activities was US\$112.3 million for the year ended December 31, 2009.
+There was an increase in operating cash flow mainly attributable to the improvement in results and a full-year of operation of City of Dreams which opened in June 2009.
 Net cash used in operating activities was US\$112.3 million for the year ended December 31, 2008.
 The increase in net cash used in operating activities was mainly attributable to a decline in gaming revenues primarily as a result of the global economic downturn, increased working capital for City of Dreams and Altira Macau and increased pre-opening activities for City of Dreams.